- Department Overview

 EV-113: Advanced Canopy Management, Credits = 2

-Designed for the viticulture student of grower who wishes to acquire a better grasp of canopy management: metrics and principles of ideal canopy management.
+Designed for the viticulture student or grower who wishes to acquire a better grasp of canopy management: metrics and principles of ideal canopy management.
+Prerequisite: Completion of EV 102 with a grade of C or higher, or instructor permission.

 An introduction to winery compliance covering application processes, recordkeeping and reporting requirements for the Washington State Liquor Control Board (WSLCB), the Alcohol and Tobacco Tax and Trade Bureau (TTB), and the Washington State Department of Revenue (DOR).